clouise/blog/content/posts/sms.md

-Note: I promise I didn't text her the word 'statistics' over and over prior to downloading the data to artificially bring that word to the top, but I did include to top 6 words, as opposed to 5, to make sure it was included.
+Note: I promise I didn't text her the word 'statistics' over and over prior to downloading the data to artificially bring that word to the top, but I did include the top 6 words, as opposed to 5, to make sure it was included.